 FAQs

-What’s The Most Durable Wood Flooring for 2025?
+What’s The Most Durable Wood Flooring?

-Is Dark Wood Flooring Coming Back in Style in 2025?
+Is Dark Wood Flooring Coming Back in Style in 2026?

-Yes, dark wood flooring is making a comeback in 2025.
+Yes, dark wood flooring is making a comeback in 2026.
 Rich, deep tones like espresso and walnut are trending, especially in modern spaces seeking to add warmth and contrast.
 These floors pair well with lighter walls and minimalist decor.

 Ready to Choose the Right Floor for Your Home?

-By now, you probably have a better idea of what kind of wood flooring makes sense for your space—and your life.
+By now, you probably have a better idea of what kind of wood flooring makes sense for your space and your life.

 At Royal Floors Online, we are here to help you make a decision you’ll still be happy with ten years from now.
-Our collections are carefully selected to bring you the best of what 2025 has to offer, in both design and performance.
+Our collections are carefully selected to bring you the best of what 2026 has to offer, in both design and performance.

 If you are ready to finalize the floor for your space, browse our flooring collections today, or call us at (833) 378-4559 to get in touch with our team if you want some honest advice before you decide.